Famous fast food logos: Fast food restaurant logos and brands

 A&W Restaurants Logo

-A&W Restaurants has grown and evolved but has remained connected to its roots.
-The “All American Food” tagline that adorns their brand indicates an expansion of their menu, but they are still widely known for their signature drink of root beer floats.
+A&W Restaurants has grown and evolved but remained connected to its roots.
+Although its “All American Food” tagline indicates an expansion of its menu, the company is still widely known for its signature drink: root beer floats.

 A look at the brand’s logo confirms this heritage.
 It is dominated by brown tones, reminiscent of the deep amber hue of the famous root beer.
-It serves as a visual bridge to the days when Roy Allen’s drink laid the foundation for the brand that has become synonymous with American fast-food culture.
-The design choice, while subtle, is a slight nod to the beverage that catalyzed the establishment of the fast food titan.
+The logo serves as a visual bridge to the days when Roy Allen’s drink laid the foundation for the brand that has become synonymous with American fast-food culture.
+The design choice, while subtle, is a slight nod to the beverage that catalyzed the establishment of the fast-food titan.

 Krispy Kreme